The controlling body for all the following dog-related activities is Dogs NSW.

 Dances with Dogs (DWD)

 Dances with Dogs provides handlers & their dogs with an opportunity to demonstrate a skillful, enjoyable choreographed routine, performed to music.

 It encompasses two separate divisions: Free Style & Heelwork to Music.

-Classes are held on the first Wednesday evening of the month.
+Classes are held on the first Wednesday of the month.
 Dogs start by learning the basic moves then progress to incorporating them into a choreographed routine.
 Dogs of all ages can take part.

 The dogs are trained in basic obedience & retrieval of game & dummies from field, bush & water.
 Classes are held on Wednesday evenings for NSDTC dogs from first class upwards.